Norgate-AV/NAVFoundation.Amx/Cryptography/NAVFoundation.Cryptography.Sha256.md

 - This implementation is fully compatible with the SHA-256 specification in RFC6234
 - Output matches standard SHA-256 implementations on other platforms
 - Widely supported across programming languages and platforms for interoperability

+## See Also

+The examples in this document reference these additional NAVFoundation modules:

+- [NAVFoundation.Encoding.axi](../Encoding/NAVFoundation.Encoding.md) - Provides conversion utilities including:

+    - `NAVHexToString()` - Converts binary data to hexadecimal string representation
+    - `NAVByteArrayToHexString()` - Alternative function for hex string conversion

+- [NAVFoundation.FileUtils.axi](../FileUtils/NAVFoundation.FileUtils.md) - Provides file operations including:
+    - `NAVFileRead()` - Reads data from a file into a buffer

+These modules are required dependencies when using the code examples provided in this document.